If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 Right.

-And and here's the thing: you know, if you're a Democrat or a Republican, no big deal.
+If you're a Democrat or a Republican, no big deal.

-People it the old Democrat versus Republican debates were reasonable debates that reasonable people could disagree about different things, right?
+The old Democrat versus Republican debates were reasonable debates that reasonable people could disagree about different things, right?

-And so I don't, you know, if you're a democrat and you think that everybody should go to public school and college should be free, whatever.
+And so I don't, you know, if you're a Democrat and you think that everybody should go to public school and college should be free, whatever.

 I disagree.